RedHatGov/sre-workshop-dashboard/workshop/content/lab2.1_setup.md

 ```
 *You can click the play button in the top right corner of the code block to automatically execute the command for you.*

-You should see your username: '%username%'.
+You should see your username: %username%.

 <br>